 Parking.
 When large vehicles with trailers need to be accommodated, managing traffic flow is very important to efficiently utilize the available space.
 The size and configuration of the parking lot is a huge factor in determining the riders’ first impression of the site.
 Those with trailers will park so they don’t have to back up to get out.
 Design to minimize the need for backing.

 Toilets.
-Nothing leaves a lasting impression more than a toilet.
-A clean and relatively odor free toilet leaves a good impression.
+Nothing leaves a lasting impression more than a toilet that is clean and relatively odor free.
 What is the impression left otherwise?
 Cleanliness is a maintenance issue, but odor is mostly a design issue.
 Too many toilets are located where it is convenient rather than where they will function the best.
 The critical design element for a sweet smelling toilet is airflow, which involves not only prevailing wind currents but thermal currents as well.
 Become knowledgeable of the science before siting a toilet.
 Air should move in the vent, down the riser, and up the vent stack.
 When users raise the toilet seat lid and a rush of nasty air hits them in the face, the airflow has not been managed correctly.

 Kiosks.
 The kiosk is the focal point of the trailhead.
 As such, it can be used to help draw attention to the trail access point.
 Unless there is a site host, the kiosk is the place for the agency to communicate with the riders and for the riders to gather the necessary information to plan their ride.
 Studies have shown that the period to have the riders’ attention is very short, so focus the information on what is most important to the riders, not necessarily the agency.
 Key messages need to be limited in number, stand out, and be brief.